prob-ml/bliss/case_studies/galaxy_clustering/README.md

 ## Generation of Data

 The data generation routine proceeds through phases.
-The entire routine is conveniently wrapped into a single python script `data_gen.py` that draws its parameters from the Hydra configuration, located under `conf/config.yaml` under the `data_gen` key.
+The entire routine is conveniently wrapped into a single python script `data_gen.py` under the `data_generation` subdirectory, which draws its parameters from the Hydra configuration, located under `conf/config.yaml` under the `data_gen` key.
 These phases proceed as follows.

 1. **Catalog Generation.** First, we sample semi-synthetic source catalogs with their relevant properties, which are stored as `.dat` files in the `data_dir/catalogs` subdirectory.
 2. **Image Generation.** Then, we take in the aforementioned source catalogs and use GalSim to render them as images, which are stored as `.fits` files (one for each band) in the `data_dir/images` subdirectory.